Care for the Patient with a Halo Vest

 Nursing Care

 The halo vest requires appropriate nursing care.
 With three areas of concern in mind, the nurse caring for a patient with a halo vest should pay special attention to the skin under the vest and on the coccyx, as well as appropriate pin care.
-Finally, the nurse should be aware and support the attachment of the halo vest wrench (3).
+Finally, the nurse should be aware of and support the attachment of the halo vest wrench (3).

 Skin breakdown under the vest may occur because of the ongoing use of the vest.
 Additional pressure from the vest applies at the waist and shoulder where the straps attach.
-Similarly, the nurse should be mindful of potential skin breakdown on the coccyx, as patients with the halo vest may be more inclined to sit or lay day during their healing period.
+Similarly, the nurse should be mindful of potential skin breakdown on the coccyx, as patients with the halo vest may be more inclined to sit or lie during the day during their healing period.
 To prevent skin breakdown under the vest and at the coccyx, the nurse should conduct regular skin assessments, as well as educate the patient on the importance of keeping the skin clean and dry.
 The nurse should also provide education regarding changing positions at least every 2 hours to reduce pressure injuries or using a seat cushion to relieve pressure from the added weight of the halo vest on the coccyx (3).

 Pin care is also important, as the pins are screwed directly into the patient’s skull.
-These pins can be a point of access for infection to occur and enter the patient’s blood stream, putting patients at risk for sepsis in severe cases.
+These pins can be a point of access for infection to occur and enter the patient’s bloodstream, putting patients at risk for sepsis in severe cases.
 Proper pin care also prevents skin breakdown at the site of insertion.
 Using a 1:2 peroxide to saline solution mix, pins should be cleaned at least once daily.
 Do not apply antibiotic or antiseptic ointments unless ordered by the provider.
-Proper documentation of pin care ensures that the once daily cleaning is occurring, and the site is monitored closely for skin breakdown or infection (3).
+Proper documentation of pin care ensures that the once-daily cleaning is occurring, and the site is monitored closely for skin breakdown or infection (3).

 Lastly, the nurse should check regularly that the vest wrench is attached to the front of the vest in case of an emergency.
 The wrench can tighten or loosen the components of the vest to ensure the proper support of the cervical spine.
 This assessment should also be documented daily (3).